ECONOMIC, SOCIAL, AND ADMINISTRATIVE PHARMACY (ESAP)

 |Socio-behavioral and health communication theory; medical anthropology; cultural competency; qualitative research methods; public health genomics; planning and evaluation of health programs|

 The objective of this academic program is to train students in health outcomes research, pharmacoeconomics, and health behavior research from the perspective of comparative effectiveness and health disparities.
-The Ph.D. program enables students to critically analyze cost effectiveness, health outcomes and health behaviors that lead to improvements in the health care system and the overall health of the individual.
+Both the M.S. and the Ph.D. program enables students to critically analyze cost effectiveness, health outcomes and health behaviors that lead to improvements in the health care system and the overall health of the individual.
 Students will gain specialized training in these areas, through didactic learning and research experience, to prepare them for careers in academia, industry, government, and health care settings.

 The program prepares graduates to be independent researchers, scholars, and educators in the following areas: